 Volume Planning, Demand Planning, Capacity Planning

-IBM Cognos TM1, Revelwood Lightspeed, Revelwood Performance Toolkit
+IBM Planning Analytics, Revelwood Lightspeed, Revelwood Performance Toolkit

 One of the nation’s largest manufacturers of roofing materials, with nearly 30 plants and a large variety of products made from different materials, wanted a more sophisticated approach to planning.
 Essentially, what the company desired was a solution that would deliver comprehensive functionality for operational planning and analysis to support many departments, including sales, logistics, manufacturing, operations and finance.
 While this may sound straightforward, the system would actually need to be very complex in order to support allocations, capacity planning at the plant level, plant shift analysis and more.